zdravkov/kendo-docs/api/dataviz/stock-chart.md

 ### navigator.series.labels.template `String | Function`

-The label template.
-Template variables:

-*   **value** - the point value.
-Can be a number or object containing each bindable field.
+The [template](/kendo-ui/api/framework/kendo#methods-template) which renders the chart series label.

+The fields which can be used in the template are:

-*   **category** - the category name
-    Available for area, column and line series.
+*   category - the category name.
+Available for area, bar, column, bubble, donut, line and pie series.
-*   **series** - the data series
-*   **dataItem** - the original data item used to construct the point.
+*   dataItem - the original data item used to construct the point.
 Will be null if binding to array.
+*   percentage - the point value represented as a percentage value.
+Available only for 100% stacked charts.
+*   series - the data series
+*   value - the point value.
+Can be a number or object containing each bound field.

 #### Example